meowmeowahr/KevinbotV3-KiCAD/docs/Writerside/topics/Learn-about-Kevinbot-P2-Board.md

 The Kevinbot P2 Board is a [Parallax Propeller 2 Edge](https://www.parallax.com/product/p2-edge-module/) Breakout Board catered for robotics use.
-Originally designed only for use in Kevinbot v3, the board can be used for any P2-based robotics project
+Originally designed only for use in Kevinbot v3, the board can be used for any P2-based robotics project.

 ## Specifications